exporl/mwf-artifact-removal/README.md

 - For scripting: [doc](doc/) folder, which contains a [manual](doc/mwf_manual.pdf) in pdf format and a [MWF demo file](doc/mwf_demo.m) to illustrate the usage of the various functions.
 A quick start guide is provided below.

-### Graphical user interface
+### Quick start guide for the graphical user interface (GUI)

 NEW: Release 2.0 includes a GUI to mark artifact segments, apply the MWF and inspect signals during the process.
 Use of the GUI is an optional alternative to using MWF functions from the MATLAB command line/scripts or with EEGLAB for manual marking of artifacts (see below).
 Open the GUI with the file [main_GUI.m](gui/main_GUI.m).

-More information about functionality and usage can be found in the included [GUI manual](gui/GUI_manual.pdf).
+More information about functionality and usage can be found in the included [GUI manual](gui/GUI_manual.pdf), which includes a quick start guide on demo data.

 The MWF GUI requires MATLAB **version R2018b** or later (scripting with MWF functions (see below) also works with older versions of Matlab).